 The Navy League annually presents the Munro award recognizing an outstanding Coast Guard enlisted member.
 The awards are separate and distinct from the military decorations and awards program.
-The Douglas A. Munro Award for inspirational leadership is awarded to the Coast Guard enlisted member who has demonstrated outstanding leadership and professional competence to the extent of their rank and rate.
+The Douglas A. Munro Inspirational Leadership Award is awarded to the Coast Guard enlisted member who has demonstrated outstanding leadership and professional competence to the extent of their rank and rate.

 E-6 and below Munro Award recipients will receive an automatic merit promotion.
-Due to the meritorious advancement for the Munro winner, if the winner of the Munro award will be advanced to E-6 or below they will be required to obligate service for an additional period of 12 months from the date of notification.
 If advancing to E-7, the winner will be required to obligate service for an additional 24 months IAW COMDTINST M1000.2A Enlisted Accessions, Evaluations, and Advancement Manual.

 (1) Consistently demonstrate outstanding leadership skills which motivate and inspire personnel to strive for excellence and achieve measurable results that contribute to the success of the Coast Guard.

 (2) Possess the ability to create and maintain a positive culture where the differences of all personnel are respected, so that all can achieve their full potential and maximize their contributions to Coast Guard missions.

 (3) Act with strategic intent to ensure optimization of resources, influence the success of major operations or programs, and achieve operational excellence.